 Many people who have found themselves staying in during the lockdown have become home chefs.
 But cooking at home doesn't have to be expensive to feel creative and fun, even for people who often have busy nights and not a lot of time to get dinner on the table.

 Lauren Miyashiro, food director for Delish.com, says right now people are definitely looking to cook more and save money.
 "We have a gallery online for our budget dinner, and it's by far outperforming year over year, month over month," she says, while downloads of the site's lasagna recipe were up 400% percent year-over-year in March.

 "My biggest rule for this period is have fun, and there are no rules with recipes.
 You can swap in whatever you already have as much as you can," says Miyashiro.
-She and her colleagues created a no recipe lasagna formula where you can take any ingredients you have in your pantry or fridge and turn them into a lasagna.
+She and her colleagues created a no-recipe lasagna formula where you can take virtually any ingredients you have in your pantry or fridge and turn them into a lasagna.

 If you're not sure what items in your refrigerator will go together, the app SuperCook shows you what you can cook based on what you already have at home, so you don't have to spend extra money at the grocery store.

-Miyashiro says roast chicken is another meal that can get boring quickly, but there are easy, affordable ways to keep it interesting.
+Miyashiro recommends chicken dinners.
+Roast chicken is a kid-friendly meal that can get boring quickly, but there are easy, affordable ways to keep it interesting.
 "You can turn it into something new like grilled cheese or a quesadilla or a green bowl," she says.
 "I'm trying to do that more and more, like chili can go into a quesadilla."

 Miyashiro and her husband enjoy baking cookies, and they're not alone.
 "A lot of people are baking right now, but part of the issue is then you have a ton of desserts," she says.